mjwgoh/ihouse-frontend/README.md

 - **File Storage**: Amazon S3
 - **Testing and Deployment**: Cypress, CI/CD Practices

-## Getting Started
-Follow these instructions to set up the project locally for development and testing purposes.

 ### Prerequisites
 Ensure you have the following installed:
 - Node.js and npm